phelim-h/encord-agents/docs/dependencies.md

 The `{module}` depends on which type of agent you're building.
 Please see the [references section](reference/editor_agents.md#encord_agents.gcp.dependencies) for more details on available dependencies.

-## Custom dependencies
+## Custom Dependencies

-Custom dependencies are also easy.
-Just define how to load them in a function and depend on that function.
-The function it self can also depend on other dependencies.
+Adding custom dependencies is simple.
+Define a function that loads them, and then use that function as a dependency.
+The function itself can also rely on other dependencies if needed.

-Here is an example:

 ```python
 def my_custom_dependency(label_row: LabelRowV2) -> dict: